-Conjunctive Use deliveries are excluded from the calculation of the Capacity Charge.
-This is because Conjunctive Use deliveries are made at Metropolitan's discretion.
-Peak day flows are adjusted for Conjunctive Use as described above.
+Conjunctive Use deliveries are excluded from the calculation of the Capacity Charge because Conjunctive Use Program deliveries are made at Metropolitan's discretion.
+Peak day flows are adjusted for Conjunctive Use Program deliveries as described in 5.3 above.

 5.5 Adjustment for H-Constant Meters